argonne-lcf/ai-testbed-userdocs/docs/cerebras/cerebras.md

 |                                                                                  |
 |----------------------------------------------------------------------------------|
 | **ssh -o "ProxyJump ALCFid@cerebras.alcf.anl.gov" ALCFid@cs2.ai.alcf.anl.gov** |

-Your home directory has a default 1TB quota.
-(TODO is this true?)

 To copy a file to your CS-2 [ed: chief?] node home dir: